Home

 A birds perspective of the turret of the USS Monitor.
 The model is at the Mariners' Museum.

-The rivets for the deck plating was countersunk.
+The rivets for the deck plating were countersunk.
 This means the head of the rivets would be flush with the surface of the plates.
 This makes sense, because otherwise the crew would trip on them.
 The rivets on the turret are regular round-head rivets.
 The heads are 2 1/4 inches across.

 The Monitor went on to fight the CSS Virginia on the second day of the battle of Hampton Roads on March 9 1862.
 The battle was unlike any sea battle before.
 The ships were firing away at each other at close range and both were attempting to ram the other.
 The battle lasted for four hours and ended in a draw.

-After the Battle of Hampton Roads.
+After the Battle of Hampton Roads

 After the battle both vessels were in serious need of repairs.
 The appearance of both vessels were likely changed as improvements were made after lessons learned from the battle.

 Some notable change to the Monitor was the shape of the pilot house and the funnels.
 The pilot house was nothing but a rectangular box at the day of the battle.
 During refit sloping side armor was added to better deflect shells and shot.
 This was as a result of a direct hit on the pilot house during the battle where debris temporarily blinded the commanding officer - Lt Worden.
-This alteration is clearly visible in photographs of the Monitor.

 Before the battle the two funnels were rectangular in shape, located aft of the turret.
 Sometime after the refit, the funnels were teed together into a single round telescoping funnel.
 Davits, ship's boats were also added.

 A full scale replica of Monitor's turret as it was found over 100 years after the loss.
-Monitor Center, Norfolk VA.
+Monitor Center, Newport News, VA.

 Both the CSS Virginia and Monitor had short careers.
 The Virginia was destroyed by the Confederates to prevent her from getting into Union hands.
 The Monitor was lost in a gale soon after, off the Cape Hatteras while under tow.
 Sixteen of her crew were lost with her.

-Plans available of the USS Monitor:
+Plans available of the USS Monitor

 You can purchase and download the high quality Monitor Plans in PDF format by following the link.

-Kits of the USS Monitor:
+Kits of the Monitor

 • Bluejacket – carved basswood hull and Britannia (white metal) fittings – 1:192

-• Battle Axe - injection molded 1:144
+• Battle Axe - injection molded plastic 1:144

 • Lindberg / Pyro - injection molded - #77257 "Monitor & Merrimac" an old kit of both ironclads.
 Interestingly enough, they are in different scales.
 USS Monitor at 1:210 and CSS Virginia at 1:300.